The Accurate Particle Tracer Code: Introduction

-The rest part of the paper is organized as follows.
-The structure and modules of APT is introduced in Sec.\,\ref{sec:Design}.
-In Sec.\,\ref{sec:Benchmarks}, two typical simulation cases carried out by APT are exhibited.
-The realization of the branch version APT-SW and its distribution on the Sunway TaihuLight supercomputer is discussed in Sec.\,\ref{sec:APT-on-Sunway}.
-Section \ref{sec:Conclustion} provides a brief summary.
+The remaining part of the paper is organized as follows.
+The introductions on APT, including the numerical strategy, the parallelization methods, and the procedures of using and extending APT, are provided in Sec.\,\ref{sec:Design}.
+In Sec.\,\ref{sec:Benchmarks}, two typical benchmarks under different physical backgrounds carried out by APT are exhibited.
+The novel physical results of large-scale simulation of runaway electrons on the Sunway TaihuLight supercomputer are discussed in Sec.\,\ref{sec:Taihu_results}.
+Section \ref{sec:Conclustion} gives a brief summary.